 By the end of his second term, Fujimori’s administration was plagued by allegations of corruption.
 He ran for a third term in 2000 (which was technically unconstitutional) and remained in power despite the fact that he didn’t have the simple majority necessary to claim the election.
 Within the year, however, he was forced to flee the country after it was revealed that his security chief Vladimiro Montesinos had been embezzling government funds and bribing elected officials and the media.
 (Many of these acts were caught on film: the ‘Vladivideos’ – all 2700 of them – riveted the nation when they first aired in 2001.)
 Fujimori formally resigned the presidency from abroad, but the legislature rejected the gesture, voting him out of office and declaring him ‘morally unfit’ to govern.

 Peru, however, hadn’t heard the last of Fujimori.
 In 2005, he returned to South America, only to be arrested in Chile on long-standing charges of corruption, kidnapping and human-rights violations.
 He was extradited to Peru in 2007 and, that same year, was convicted of ordering an illegal search.
-Two years later, he was convicted of ordering extrajudicial killings, and three months after that, was convicted of channeling millions of dollars in state funds to Montesinos.
-In 2009, he also pleaded guilty to wiretapping and bribery.
-He is currently serving 25 years in prison.
-Montesinos, in the meantime, is doing 20 – for bribery and selling arms to Colombian rebels.
+Two years later, he was convicted of ordering extrajudicial killings, and three months after that, he was convicted of channeling millions of dollars in state funds to Montesinos.
+Montesinos was sentenced to 20 years for bribery and selling arms to Colombian rebels.
+In 2009, Fujimori also pleaded guilty to wiretapping and bribery.
+He was serving 25 years in prison when he was pardoned in 2017 by Peruvian President Pedro Pablo Kuczynski.

 The 21st Century